The Thing (2011 film)

 The Thing premiered on October 10, 2011, and was released on October 14, 2011.
-The film was a box-office bomb, grossing $31.5 million against a $38 million budget, with mixed reviews from critics.
+The film was a box-office bomb, grossing only $31.5 million worldwide on a budget of $38 million, and received mixed reviews from critics.

 Plot

-In the winter of 1982, an alien spacecraft and a nearby alien body are discovered buried in Antarctic ice by members of the Norwegian research station "Thule".
-American paleontologist Kate Lloyd is recruited by Dr. Sander Halvorson and assistant Adam Finch to investigate.
-They fly to Thule in a helicopter with pilots Sam Carter and Derek Jameson, and crewman Griggs.
-They meet station chief Edvard Wolner, along with his team of Juliette, Olav, Karl, Jonas, Henrik, Colin, Peder, Lars, and Lars' dog.
+In the winter of 1982, members of the Norwegian research station "Thule" discover an alien spacecraft and a nearby alien body buried in the Antarctic ice.
+Dr. Sander Halvorson and his assistant Adam Finch recruit American paleontologist Kate Lloyd to investigate.
+Together with pilots Sam Carter, Derek Jameson, and crewman Griggs, they fly to Thule Station and meet station chief Edvard Wolner, along with his team of Juliette, Karl, Jonas, Olav, Henrik, Colin, Peder, Lars, and Lars' dog.

-The body is excavated in a block of ice and returned to the Thule Station.
-During a party, Jameson sees the alien burst from the ice block.
-Searching for the alien, the team finds Lars' dog dead.
+The body, encased in a block of ice, is transported to Thule Station.
+While the team celebrates their historic find, Jameson witnesses the Thing burst from the ice block.
+The team splits up to search for the alien and find Lars' dog dead.
 The alien drags Henrik into itself, spattering blood on Olav.
-The group kills the alien with a flamethrower.
-An autopsy finds that the alien's cells were copying Henrik's.
+The group kills the alien by igniting spilled fuel beneath it.
+An autopsy reveals that the alien's cells were copying Henrik's.
 Olav falls ill.

-As Carter, Jameson, and Griggs are taking off in the helicopter to take Olav to a medical facility, Griggs transforms into a monstrous creature and attacks Olav causing the helicopter to crash in the mountains.
-Kate discovers dental fillings in a bloodied shower and tells the team that the alien can assimilate and imitate its victims and that it is now living among them.
+As Carter, Jameson, and Griggs are taking off in the helicopter to take Olav to a medical facility, Griggs transforms into a Thing and attacks Olav, causing the helicopter to crash in the mountains.
+Kate discovers dental fillings in a bloodied shower and alerts the team that the alien can assimilate and imitate its victims to hide among them.
 Edvard orders the team to drive to the closest base; however, Juliette and Kate want to prevent anyone from leaving.
-Juliette lures Kate into an abandoned room before transforming and attacking her.
+After going with Kate to get the keys to the vehicles, Juliette transforms and attempts to kill her.
 Kate escapes and the Juliette-Thing kills Karl.
 Lars kills the Juliette-Thing with a flamethrower and the team resolves to quarantine themselves until the threat is eliminated.